microsoft/Tx/Samples/LinqPad/Queries/WcfTroubleshooting/Troubleshooting_WCF_with_LINQPad.md

 ### Creating ETL trace for WCF

-Refer the article [How do I collect an ETL trace for WF/WCF?](http://codebox/svcperf/Wiki/View.aspx?title=How%20do%20I%20collect%20a%20WCF%20ETL%20Trace&referringTitle=FAQ) written by Sajay Antony for the commands.
+Refer the article [How do I collect an ETL trace for WF/WCF?](http://svcperf.codeplex.com/wikipage?title=How%20do%20I%20collect%20an%20ETL%20trace%20for%20WF%2fWCF%3f&referringTitle=FAQs) for the commands.

 ### Sample WCF application